 He was a fan of both clubs.
-It didn’t take long before both clubs starting calling Morata’s dad to get his son’s signature upon knowing he was a star.
+It didn’t take long before both clubs started calling Morata’s dad to get his son’s signature upon knowing he was a star.

 He started his football journey with the Real Madrid foundation academy at the tender age of 3.
-At most times, he was selected as a mascot for some of Real Madrid games.
+At most times, he was selected as a mascot for some of Real Madrid’s games.

-He had the opportunity to have an early personal relationship with great footballers like Raúl González Blanco, Iván Zamorano, Roberto Carlos, and his hero, Fernando Morientes.
+He had the opportunity to have an early personal relationships with great footballers like Raúl González Blanco, Iván Zamorano, Roberto Carlos, and his hero, Fernando Morientes.

-Without doubt, as he was surrounded by the best players in the world a bit of their technique was bound to rub off on him due to his un-ending desire and dream to be a Real Madrid player.
+Without a doubt, as he was surrounded by the best players in the world.
+A bit of their technique was bound to rub off on him due to his unending desire and dream to be a Real Madrid player.

 Though he learnt how to read and write, but never cared about improving his grades.
 According to him;